jannishuebl/couchmotion/README.md

 ## Goals

-First goal is to build a uniform API for Android and IOS therefor all Direct API calls are Wrapped.
+First goal is to build a uniform API for Android and IOS therefor all Direct API calls are wrapped.
 The Wrapper must ensure that the interface of the Android couchdb and IOS couchdb are uniform.

 After this is reached couchmotion wants to give the possibility to store OpenStructs and fetch them again.
-So that it can be used as the database layer of a rubymotion application plattform independent.
+So its can be used as the database layer of a rubymotion application plattform independently.

 Example: